• Skip to primary navigation

 • ½ cup pure maple syrup

-• 2 cups rolled oats or old fashioned oats cooked
+• 2 cups rolled oats or old fashioned oats uncooked

 • ½ cup fresh blueberries extra blueberries to add on top